Lubiekwadraty/scanner_raspberry_pi_project/scanner/README.md

 	pip install python-string-utils

-8. Read the comments in scanner.py, they might be usefull if something didin't work, last comment is crucial for program
+8. Read the comments in scanner.py, they might be usefull if something didin't work

+9. To use chip Reader you need to uncomment 2 libraries in chip_reader.py

+10. On your raspberry pi you need to install mqtt broker like Mosquitto and node-red

 ## Usage